Chimney Rock Park – A Conversation with Todd Morse

 The tragedy deeply impacted Todd’s perspective, and re-directed him to return to the family business.
 After completing an MBA at Vanderbilt and spending time outside the family business, the General Manager position came available at Chimney Rock Park.
 At that time, Todd Morse was twenty-five years old.
 Shortly after his arrival, he would marry his wife Melinda, on top of Chimney Rock… with 20-30 mph winds!

 “My MBA gave me the analytic and strategic sense to tackle challenges at Chimney Rock Park.
 But over time, I wanted to build relationships and an organizational culture centered on customer service, respect and integrity.
-When I first came to the park in 1986, I wasn’t sure how I’d like moving to a very small community – I had grown up in the city.
-I moved away for a short time in 1990 to work in another branch of the family business, but came back in 1992.
+When I first came to the park in 1986, I wasn’t sure how I’d like moving to a very small community – I had grown up in the city and moved away for a short time in 1990 to work in another branch of the family business, but came back in 1992.
 I realized when I returned that this was truly where I wanted to be for my career.
 I had to do some work on myself to first step into the Park management role in 1986 and did some deeper inner work when I returned in 1992.
 It was part of my full commitment when I returned to the kind of organization I wanted to help build.”

 From his start as General Manager back in 1986, Todd Morse was out on the mountain, digging post holes with the maintenance crew or greeting visitors.
-It was important to him to get in and work with his staff in all areas of the park.
+It was important for him to get in and work with his staff in all areas of the park.
 Plus, it gave him an opportunity to more deeply understand the business.

-It was a milestone for Todd Morse when Chimney Rock Company won the first ever Asheville Chamber Customer Service Award in 2002.
+It was a milestone for Todd Morse when Chimney Rock Company won the first-ever Asheville Chamber Customer Service Award in 2002.
 Another milestone for the organization came in 2003 when Chimney Rock Park won the Spirit of Excellence Award from IAAPA (the International Association of Amusement Parks and Attractions.)

 “The IAAPA award recognized what we’d accomplished as an organization on an international level.
 We’d worked hard as an organization to create outstanding customer service through an organizational culture that centered on our people and our guests.
 Our recognition from this award, up against the icons in our industry, like Disney, was huge for our small company,” says Todd.